fnproject/tutorials/install/README.md

 perform an action.

 ## Download and Install the Fn CLI
+For a MacOS installation you can use Homebrew:

+>```sh
+> brew update && brew install fn
+> ```

-From a terminal type the following:
+Or, alternatively for Linux/Unix/MacOS from a terminal type the following:

 ![](images/userinput.png)
 >```sh